Situation Update

 children sit in a circle on a blue tarp and write together on worksheets.
 Two children sit with a woman wearing a vest with the humanity first logo

-The HF “Gaza Smiles” initiative is providing safe spaces for children to relax, learn, and play as they process the trauma and toll of ongoing war.
+The HF “Gaza Smiles” initiative has provided safe spaces for children to relax, learn, and play as they process the trauma and toll of ongoing war.

 Humanity First Global Response

-Under the leadership of HF-UK, the Humanity First network is providing emergency supplies and support to people in Palestine.
+Under the leadership of HF-UK, the Humanity First network continues to provide emergency supplies and support to people in Palestine, as we have since Fall 2023.
 We are coordinating with local authorities and international organizations to ensure an effective response.

 Next to a set of completely destroyed buildings on a dirt road stands a large white tent bearing the logo for Humanity First.